bab-sh/bab/docs/get-started.md

 - Learn about [Babfile Syntax](/syntax) to create more complex tasks
 - Explore all [Features](/features) available in bab
-- Deep dive into [Script Compilation](/compile) for zero-dependency distribution

 ## Need Help?